Working with Multiple Projects

 $HOME/.config/Code/User/settings.json

-Projects folders (Known in vscode as workspace folders) and workspace level settings are defined in some <name>.code-workspace
+Project folders (known in VS Code as workspace folders) and workspace-level settings are defined in a <name>.code-workspace

 {